-This article includes lymphatic filariasis, onchocerciasis, and loiasis.
+This article includes onchocerciasis, loiasis, and lymphatic filariasis.

-- Early symptoms of lymphatic filariasis include recurring chills, headache, fever, pain and swelling of lymph nodes in the arms, legs, or scrotum.
-Chronic disease produces obstructions in the lymph system, causing elephantiasis.
-Drug treatment is available.
+- Lymphatic filariasis: headache, fever, and pain and swelling of lymph nodes in the arms, legs, or scrotum.

 Need for Medical Assistance

 Travelers going to risk areas who develop symptoms of filarial infections should seek medical attention from an expert in tropical diseases because treatment involves unusual medications.
 Filarial infections have long incubation periods; travelers with compatible symptoms should inform their physician of their travel history (even if it was months or years ago) and the risk of filariasis.
 A screening blood test performed 6 months to 1 year after travel, or sooner if symptoms occur, will detect most individuals with early filarial infections.
 Effective treatment is available for all 3 types of filarial infections.

 Wear long sleeves and long pants and observe daytime and nightime personal protective measures against bites from flies, mosquitoes, and midges.
 See Insect Precautions.

 Diethylcarbamazine (300 mg weekly) can also prevent loiasis in long-stay travelers, but this regimen is not suitable for short-term travelers.